lexicHQ/docs/message-construction.md

 ```

-The extension also provides some basic operations that are avaiable across channels:
+The extension also provides some basic operations that are avaiable cross-channel:

 ```
 Ext.default.text("hello world");
 ```

-For information on how to use it, refer to the source `recime-bot-extension` at github:
+For information on how to use it, please refer to the source `recime-bot-extension` at github:

 [https://github.com/Recime/recime-bot-extension](https://github.com/Recime/recime-bot-extension)